unni-krishnan-95/copy/_posts/2016-12-30-vulnhub-kioptrix2.md

 Nmap done: 1 IP address (1 host up) scanned in 20.15 seconds
 ```

-From the initial nmap scans we can see that we have TCP/22 (SSH), TCP/80, and TCP/443 (HTTP/HTTPS) running on the server that can be of interest to us.
+From the initial nmap scans we can see that we have TCP/22 (SSH), TCP/80, and TCP/443 (HTTP/HTTPS) running on the server which can be of interest to us.
 We can also see that TCP/3306 (MySQL) is running - which leads me to believe that this website is connected to a back end database.
-This might mean that a [SQL Injection](https://www.owasp.org/index.php/SQL_Injection) somewhere on the page is viable.
+This might mean that a [SQL Injection](https://www.owasp.org/index.php/SQL_Injection) is viable somewhere on the page.

 Another thing that really stood out to me was TCP/631 which is the IPP (Internet Printing Protocol), running CUPS (Common Unix Printing System) v 1.1.
 A quick Google search showed us that CUPS had multiple vulnerabilities.
 Including a RCE or Remote Code Execution that was found [here](https://github.com/BuddhaLabs/PacketStorm-Exploits/blob/master/0301-exploits/sigcups.c).

-Though attempts to exploit that vulnerability were futile, thus I decided to go find another attack vector.
+Though attempts to exploit that vulnerability were futile, I decided to go find another attack vector.

-So our initial step here would be to navigate to the IP of the Kioptrix VM to see what website is being hosted.
+Our initial step from here would be to see what website is being hosted on the VM.

 <a href="/images/kiop2-1.png"><img src="/images/kiop2-1.png"></a>

-From the page, we can see that there is a Login on the page.
-And since there is a MySQL Server running on the backend, then we can try a SQL Injection.
+We can see that there is a Login on the page.
+And since there is a MySQL Server running on the backend, we can go ahead and try a SQL Injection.

 If you want to learn more about SQL Injection Exploits on Login Pages, then I suggest you read this article by [Security Idiots](http://securityidiots.com/Web-Pentest/SQL-Injection/bypass-login-using-sql-injection.html).

-My initial thought for this login page is that the backend SQL Query looks similar to something like this:
+At this point, I assumed that the login pages backend SQL Query looked similar to something like this:

 ```sql
 SELECT * FROM users WHERE username='' AND password=''